-The Mile High City boasts its fair share of summer theme parks to keep the young and young-at-heart entertained.
+Denver boasts its fair share of top summer theme parks to keep the young and young-at-heart entertained.
 With a myriad of amusing rides and attractions, all ages will find something they enjoy.

 There are both your standard amusement park rides like roller coasters and merry-go-rounds, as well as water parks to beat the summer heat.
-Season dates very, however, most parks open by Memorial Day and remain open through Labor Day, much like your neighborhood swimming pool.
-A couple of the last listings aren’t you’re typical theme park, and are located just outside the Denver metro.
+Season dates vary, however, most parks open by Memorial Day and remain open through Labor Day, much like your neighborhood swimming pool.
+A couple of the last listings aren’t you’re typical theme park, and are located just outside the Mile High City metro.

 Here are the theme and water parks near Denver, CO, in no particular order:

 Denver’s most well-known and largest theme park, Elitch Gardens boasts both an amusement park and a water park in the same riverside location.
 While the water park is open from Memorial Day Weekend through Labor Day from 10:30 am until 6 pm, the amusement park has a longer season.

 Open starting mid-April for season pass holders, then on weekends until early May when it begins operating daily.
 Continuing until mid-August, the park is only open on weekends through October for its Halloween festivities.
 Boasting thrill, family, kids’, and water rides, the park also hosts events, concerts, and dive-in movies.

 Sold to a group of local investors, led by billionaire Stan Kroenke, owner of the Colorado Avalanche, Rapids, Mammoth, and Denver Nuggets, the future of Elitch is uncertain as the area is being transformed into a new residential and commercial neighborhood known as The River Mile.
 Taking up to 25 years to complete, it will force Elitch Garden to either close or relocate.